karina-talibzhanova/prog-p5/peerreviews.md

 * getters and setters are good tho
 * methinks it is reusable so yay!

+The constructor is empty so there are no parameters.
+This means that when creating an object, the user cannot set the parameters of the object and they are obliged to do so through the getters and setters.
+This also means that there are no default values for the parameters.
+However, there are appropriate getters and setters, and the component as a whole is reusable.

 ### Development of Original
 * original was submitted
 * definitely in a class
 * ......... there are no parameters, only getters and setters
 * extra things were added such as roman numerals, date, am/pm stuff so yay

+The original code was submitted and the submitted code was successfully converted into a class.
+Though the constructor is empty, the values from the getters and setters are used in the code to change attributes such as the clock face colour.
+The scope was extended well by adding the current date, and whether it is AM/PM.
+There is also the option to change the number system from numbers to Roman Numerals.

 ### Quality of Example
 * mostly valid, just a few instances of using 'align' when that is now deprecated and CSS should be used instead